Josh Drack

-Josh Drack (born September 22, 1999) is an American soccer player who currently plays as a full back for Westchester SC in the USL League One.
+Joshua Drack (born September 22, 1999) is an American soccer player who currently plays as a full back for Portland Hearts of Pine in the USL League One.
+A graduate of the University of Denver, Drack was selected 16th overall in the 2021 MLS SuperDraft by LA Galaxy.
+He previously played for LA Galaxy II, Huntsville City FC, Charleston Battery, and Westchester SC.

 Career

 Youth

 Drack was part of the Arizona Arsenal Soccer Club and Real Salt Lake academy in Arizona, before moving to the Portland Timbers academy in 2016.
 In addition, he was with the Chilean clubs Colo-Colo and Universidad Católica in a brief trial step at the age of 14.

-College & Amateur
+College and amateur

 In 2017, Drack went to play college soccer at Grand Canyon University.
-In two years with the Antelopes, Drack made 39 appearances, scoring 6 goals and tallying 7 assists.
-Following his Freshman season, Drack was named WAC Freshman of the Year, was named to the conference's All-Freshman team and All-Conference honorable mention.
-In 2019, Drack transferred to the University of Denver where he played a single season, scoring 5 goals and tallying 3 assists for the Pioneers.
+In two years with the Antelopes, Drack made 39 appearances, scoring six goals and tallying seven assists.
+Following his freshman season, Drack was named WAC Freshman of the Year, was named to the conference's All-Freshman team and All-Conference honorable mention.
+In 2019, Drack transferred to the University of Denver where he played a single season, scoring five goals and tallying three assists for the Pioneers.
 He was named Summit League Second Team and to the Summit League All-Newcomer Team.
-There was no Senior season at Denver due to the COVID-19 pandemic.
+Drack's Senior season at Denver was cancelled due to the COVID-19 pandemic.

 Drack also appeared for USL League Two side Colorado Pride Switchbacks U23 during their 2019 season.